apache/age-website/docs/clauses/return.md

 # RETURN

-In the `RETURN` part of your query, you define which parts of the pattern you are interested in.
-It can be nodes, relationships, or properties on these.
+In the `RETURN` part of your query, you define which parts of the pattern you want to output.
+Output can include agtype values, nodes, relationships, or properties.

 ## Return nodes